retazo0018/Head-Gaze-Behavioural-Prediction/README.md

 - Build a multi-modal Masked Auto Encoder for gaze-head joint representation learning following state-of-the-art methods.
 - Evaluate the method of filling the missing gaze samples, increasing data efficiency, and increasing the performance of down-stream tasks.

+### State of the Arts
+- LIMU-BERT is a novel representation learning model that can make use of unlabeled IMU data and extract generalized rather than task-specific features.
+-  LIMU-BERT adopts the principle of natural language model BERT to effectively capture temporal relations and feature distributions in IMU sensor data.
+- With the representations learned via LIMU-BERT, task-specific models trained with limited labeled samples can achieve superior performances.

 ## Dataset
 - [Head and Gaze Behavior Dataset](https://cuhksz-inml.github.io/head_gaze_dataset/) contains nearly 20 million frames of Head and Gaze tracking data.
 A large-scale dataset includes 100 users and 27 video sequences.
 A rich diversity of videos under 3 dimensions.

 ## Methodology
 The Masked Language Model (MLM) task involves masking individual tokens in a sequence and training the model to predict the masked tokens based on the surrounding context.
+- This work adapts the LIMU-BERT model architecture, which was originally designed for a single modality.
+- It extends the model to support multiple modalities to account for head and gaze, respectively.
 ![Architecture Diagram](Docs/architecture_diagram.png)

 ## Codebase